BIT-Jiang-Group/FAST_LIO/README.md

 ## Modifications Made to the Original Repository

 1. Modify the source file to fit livox_ros_driver2
+2. Change frame from "camera_init" to "map"
+3. Change frame from "body" to "sensor"

 ## Related Works and Extended Application